plantoncloud/python-rest-api-template/README.md

-# template-rest-api-python
+# template-rest-api-nodejs

-Code Project Template to quickly launch a REST API written in Python on Planton Cloud
+Code Project Template to quickly launch a REST API written in NodeJS on Planton Cloud.